trunk-io/trunk-action/readme.md

 ## Linters

 We integrate new linters every release.
-Stop by on [slack](https://slack.trunk.io/) and let us know what you'd like next!
+If you have suggestions for us, please request it [here](https://features.trunk.io/check) or stop by in our [Slack](https://slack.trunk.io/) - we always love hearing from our users!

 We currently support the following linters.